In Beijing, Trump presses China on North Korea and trade

 Xi smiled widely when Trump said he does not blame China for the deficit and also when Trump said Xi gets things done.

-“Of course there are some frictions, but on the basis of win-win cooperation and fair competition we hope we can solve all these issues in a frank and consultative way,” Xi said.
+“Of course there are some frictions, but on the basis of win-win cooperation and fair competition, we hope we can solve all these issues in a frank and consultative way,” Xi said.

 “Keeping opening up is our long-term strategy.
 We will never narrow or close our doors.
 We will further widen them,” he said.
 China would also offer a more fair and transparent environment for foreign firms, including U.S. ones, Xi said.

-Trump is pressing China to tighten the screws further on North Korea and its development of nuclear weapons.
+Trump is pressing China to tighten the screws further on North Korea and its development of nuclear weapons in defiance of U.N. sanctions.
 At least modest progress is hoped for, although there are no immediate signs of a major breakthrough, a U.S. official said earlier.

 Referring to Xi, Trump said: “I do believe there’s a solution to that, as do you.”

-Xi reiterated that China would strive for the denuclearization of the Korean peninsula but offered no hint that China would change tack on North Korea, with which it fought side-by-side in the 1950-53 Korean war against U.S.-led forces.
+Xi reiterated that China would strive for the denuclearisation of the Korean peninsula but offered no hint that China would change tack on North Korea, with which it fought side-by-side in the 1950-53 Korean war against U.S.-led forces.

 “We are devoted to reaching a resolution to the Korean peninsula issue through dialogue and consultations,” Xi said.